irynadiudiuk/Dev_Ops_Mentorship_Program/Linux_Major_Services/README.md

 -------
 ***Init Process***

 Init is the first process started during the "bootstrapping" and is also on the most important services in Linux system.
 It is the last thing the kernel does when it boots.
 When init starts, it performs various startup functions, namely: checking and mounting filesystems, starting daemons, etc.

-init usually provides the concept of rum levels, also called modes (e.g. single user mode and multiuser mode being the two most used).
+init usually provides the concept of run levels, also called modes (e.g. single user mode and multiuser mode being the two most used).
 Linux allows for up to 10 runlevels, 0-9, but usually only some of these are defined by default.

 ***Runlevel 0*** is defined as "system halt".
 ***Runlevel 1*** is defined as "single user mode".